icme/cme257-advanced-julia/class/class4/class4.md

 * SVN (Subversion)
 * HG (Mercurial)

-If you haven't used version control before, this class will introduce you to the basics of git, and why you should use it.
+If you haven't used version control before, this class will introduce you to the basics of git, and why it is a good idea to use it.
 This isn't intended to be a comprehensive overview of git let alone version control, but will hopefully give you a bit of familiarity and experience with 95% of the operations you will use in git.

 ## Resources
 * Git homepage: http://git-scm.com/